 Leave a comment about how you safely returned your dog to activity!🥰

 It's bad enough to hear the surgeon say, "I suspect your dog has a torn CCL" and then on top of it we learn they have arthritis too.
-It's a shock for some people because they assume that arthritis only happens to old dogs.
-Some believe that it's caused entirely by the CCL surgical procedure.
+It's a shock for some people because they assume arthritis only happens to old dogs.
+Some believe it's caused entirely by the CCL surgical procedure.
 Neither is 100% true.
-In the majority of cases of dogs with CCL tears, degenerative osteoarthritis starts early on no matter how old they are and possibly well before they undergo a CCL surgical procedure.
+In the many cases of dogs with CCL tears, degenerative osteoarthritis starts early on no matter how old they are and possibly well before they undergo a CCL surgical procedure.

 Whether we're talking about pre-op dogs or ones recovering from surgery, their body is in healing mode.
-The problem is that healing doesn't necessarily correlate with a perfect return to pre-injury status.
+The problem is healing doesn't necessarily correlate with a perfect return to pre-injury status.
 Edema (swelling) infiltrates the injured area.
 Bone cells, called osteoblasts, are called in to repair bones.
 Slowly, they build pointy spur-like projections.
 These extra bone growths, called osteophytes, put pressure on adjacent tissues resulting in decreased range of motion and continued pain.
 Scar tissue forms which is less supple than normal tissue and yet another reason for decreased range of motion.

 Reducing slippery surfaces in the home by laying down carpet runners is another way to help your dog get around more safely.
 Replacing stairs with a ramp to get outside makes getting to ground level more comfortable for your pup.
 There are many more ways to reduce the load on your dog's joints.

 Rest doesn't erase arthritic change, but forcing an arthritic dog to lay around all day isn't helpful either.
-The challenge lies in finding the sweet spot – which activity and how much of said activity is just enough to exercise your dog without aggravating their condition.
+The challenge is in finding the sweet spot – which activity and how much of said activity is just enough to exercise your dog without aggravating their condition.
 An arthritic dog deserves to be engaged with his/her surroundings.
 They need to be emotionally and mentally stimulated, and it's our job to figure out new ways to achieve those things.

 ©RunAgainRover.com, May 2020